 Legal and Commercial Implications

-From a corporate and regulatory standpoint, the most important distinction is that all compliance requirements remain in place.
+From a corporate and regulatory standpoint, the most important distinction is that all compliance obligations remain in place.
 Companies must still:

 The deferral applies strictly to payment timelines and does not extend deadlines for compliance.
-Businesses that fail to meet regulatory requirements may still be subject to minor administrative penalties.
-This highlights the importance of maintaining compliance while navigating deferred obligations.
+Businesses that fail to meet regulatory requirements may still be subject to penalties.

 Role of Sovereign Group